-All Generic and Advanced Standing students must achieve a grade of "C" or better in all required general education and NURS courses to be eligible for graduation.
+All 2 yr.
+ADN and LPN → ADN Bridge program students must achieve a grade of "C" or better in all required general education and NURS courses to be eligible for graduation.
 An evaluation of the student's DARS will be completed prior to awarding the Associate of Science Degree, which is necessary for students to be authorized to sit for the RN National Council Licensure Examination (NCLEX-RN).